 Overall, these results provide stronger support for the PEPPR model than the Backward-Walk model.
 Caution is warranted, however, for two reasons.
 First, although the PEPPR model predictions match the behavior of subjects more closely than the prediction of the Backward-Walk model, the PEPPR predictions are far from perfect.
 For example, whereas subjects initiated recall by sampling a List 1 item with about 80% probability and a List 2 item with about 10% probability, the PEPPR model initiates by sampling from List 1 with about 55% probability and from List 2 with zero probability.
 Further, whereas subjects show a gradual increase in the probability of rejecting a sampled item, the PEPPR model predicts an almost 0% rejection probability for all outputs.
 Second, the models were never fit to sampling probabilities, rejection probabilities, or correct recalls as a function of serial position.
-Instead, the predictions were derived from each model's best-fitting parameterization to the summary scores in Figure 2.
+Instead, the predictions were derived from each model's best-fitting parameterization to the summary scores in Fig. 2C.
 That is, we have shown that the parameterization of the Backward-Walk model that provides the best-fit to summary scores does not naturally predict subjects' sampling and rejection behavior.
 Although it seems intuitively unlikely, we must rule out the possibility that the Backward-Walk model could successfully simulate the sampling and rejection behavior if fit directly to the data.
-Therefore, we attempted to directly fit each model to subjects' estimated sampling probabilities (i.e., the data from Figure 5C), rejection probabilities (i.e., the data from Figure 5F), and summary scores (i.e., the data from Figure 2C).
+Therefore, we attempted to directly fit each model to subjects' estimated sampling probabilities (i.e., the data from Fig. 5C), rejection probabilities (i.e., the data from Fig. 5F), and summary scores (i.e., the data from Fig. 2C).
 To ensure we explored the parameter space of each model sufficiently to find a good-fitting parameter set, if one exists, we iteratively applied a differential evolution genetic algorithm (see the Supplemental Materials for details).

-The results of these simulations are shown in Figure 6.
+The results of these simulations are shown in Fig. 6.
 The right column reproduces the subjects' data for direct comparison.
 The left column shows that the Backward-Walk model could not fit the data: Simulated Backward-Walk subjects showed no bias toward sampling from List 1 (i.e., the target list) over List 2 at any output position and sampled far too few current-trial items overall (Panel A).
 The middle column shows that the PEPPR model fared much better: Simulated PEPPR subjects precisely paralleled actual subjects' high level of sampling from List 1 and List 2 (Panel B) and also very closely matched subjects' gradual increase in rejection probability across output positions (Panel E).
 If we focus only on items that the model endorsed as correct recalls from the target list, PEPPR again outperforms Backward-Walk.
-As a reminder, when targeting List 1, subjects successfully recalled 47.7% of List 1 items and intruded 2.7% of List 2 items (i.e., the first two bars of Figure 2C).
+As a reminder, when targeting List 1, subjects successfully recalled 47.7% of List 1 items and intruded 2.7% of List 2 items (i.e., the first two bars of Fig. 2C).
 The best-fitting version of Backward-Walk successfully recalled 10.0% of List 1 and intruded 10.3% of List 2 (i.e., it was unable to distinguish the two lists).
 By contrast, PEPPR successfully recalled 40.4% of List 1 items and intruded 13.2% of List 2 items.
 Although PEPPR provided a much closer fit of the subjects' data than Backward-Walk did, when compared to subjects, PEPPR recalled slightly fewer List 1 items and made considerably more List 2 intrusions.
-This is not an inherent limitation of PEPPR, as Figure 2B shows the model can precisely fit these summary recall measures when considered in isolation.
-Nonetheless, we were not able to achieve as close a fit to these data points when simultaneously fitting conditional sampling and rejection probabilities.
-Future work should explore whether this excess of List 2 intrusions is a genuine replicable limitation of the PEPPR model.
-If replicable, multiple factors could contribute to this lack of perfect fit.
-One possibility is that subjects employ different, non-PEPPR strategies on some trials.
-For example, although the current simulations suggest subjects do not consistently use a Backward-Walk mechanism, it is possible they use that mechanism on a small sub-set of trials.
+This is not an inherent limitation of PEPPR, as Fig. 2B shows the model can precisely fit these summary recall measures when considered in isolation.
+Nonetheless, we were not able to achieve as close a fit to these data points when simultaneously fit-